Anomaly-free scale symmetry and gravity

 The conformally invariant operators can be classified by the total number of derivatives (in what follows we take $D=4$).
 There is one operator $\phi^4$ without derivatives, one operator $\phi\bb\phi$ (the kinetic term) with two derivatives, two operators with 4 derivatives (there is one more operator in scale-invariant but not CI theory, $O_3=\frac{1}{\phi^4}(\dd_{\mu}\phi)^4$),

-(here $\tau= \log(\phi/\mu)$ \footnote{Note that the action does not depend on the dimensionful parameter $\mu$, as it disappears after integration by parts.}), four operators with 6 derivatives (while there are 7 scale-invariant ones), etc. Note that the operator $Q_1$ (it will play an important role below) can be derived as the formal limit $Q_1=\lim_{D\to4}\left(\frac{2}{D-4}\bb\phi^{\frac{D-4}{2}}\right)^2$.
+(here $\tau= \log(\phi/\mu)$ \footnote{Note that the action does not depend on the dimensionful parameter $\mu$, as it disappears after integration by parts.}), 4 operators with 6 derivatives (while there are 7 scale-invariant ones)\footnote{According to \cite{Luty:2012ww}, for unitary renormalisable perturbative theories in flat space-time the scale invariance implies conformal symmetry.
+It may be not so if the requirements of renormalisability and perturbativity are removed, leading to the mismatch between the number of scale-invariant and conformally invariant higher-dimensional operators.}, etc. Note that the operator $Q_1$ (it will play an important role below) can be derived as the formal limit $Q_1=\lim_{D\to4}\left(\frac{2}{D-4}\bb\phi^{\frac{D-4}{2}}\right)^2$.

 {\em Weyl anomaly versus Weyl symmetry.}---There is yet another way to construct the local dilaton effective action which is based on the following observation.
 Take an arbitrary Diff-invariant action constructed from the metric only (i.e. consider pure gravity) and replace the metric $g_{\mu\nu}$ by $g_{\mu\nu}\phi^2/M_P^2$, where $M_P$ is any scale normally taken to coincide with the Planck mass.
 One gets in this way a scalar-tensor gravity which is Weyl-invariant (under transformation $g_{\mu\nu}\rightarrow \Omega^2 g_{\mu\nu},~\phi\to\Omega^{-1}\phi$) by construction.
-Now, it is obvious that a Weyl-invariant theory is automatically conformal invariant if the metric is taken to be flat.
-This method has been used for a construction of the dilaton action in spaces with different dimensions (see, e.g. \cite{Komargodski:2011vj,Luty:2012ww,Baume:2013ika,Osborn:2015rna}).
+Now, it is obvious that a Weyl-invariant theory is automatically conformal invariant if the metric is taken to be flat because the metric rescaling can be substituted by the suitable transformation of coordinates of the flat space.
+This method has been used for the construction of the dilaton action in spaces with different dimensions (see, e.g. \cite{Komargodski:2011vj,Luty:2012ww,Baume:2013ika,Osborn:2015rna}).